grandparkla/beta/film-photography.markdown

 ---
-title: Film & Photography
+title: Filming & photography
 ---

 <nav markdown="1">
 * [About the park](/about/)
 </nav>

-Film & Photography
+Filming & photography
 ==================

 ### Need to film in Grand Park?